Robinhood event contracts

 Event contracts also have a maximum number of contracts you can hold per contract side per event known as the position limit.
 This limit varies by contract.

 Robinhood event contract payments may be classified as Miscellaneous income and reported on Form 1099 as applicable.
-A Form 1099 will only be generated for gains over $600.
+A Form 1099 will be generated for gains of $600 or more.
 As a reminder, Robinhood doesn’t provide tax advice.
 For specific questions, we recommend consulting a tax professional.

 Settlement payments for an event contract are reported for the applicable tax year in which you receive them.
 For example, if you received a payment in 2025, it’ll be reported for the 2025 tax year.